 Changes in Design

 1979 to 1981 featured the same egg-crate grill and introduced a whole new aerodynamic design to the Mustang brand – a clear deviation from the heavier Mustang II.
-1982 saw a change in design with the new Mustang GT, featuring more aggressive front and rear spoilers and borrowing the slat grill from the 79 Pace Car as well as a new forward facing hood scoop.
+1982 saw a change in design with the new Mustang GT, featuring more aggressive front and rear spoilers and borrowing the slatted grill from the 79 Pace Car as well as a new forward-facing hood scoop.

 In 1983 we saw the return of the convertible.
 The running horse hood emblem was replaced with the Ford oval logo.
 The 83 model year started with the taillights that wrapped closer to the license plate and a rounder more sleek nose.
 The 1985 model year featured a cleaner nose design, borrowed from the SVO with the simple clean single slot below the blue oval logo.
 Not to mention the beginning of the classic stainless dual exhaust tips on the LX models!

 The 1987 model year debuted the “aeronose” look for the fox body Mustang.
 The LX had a simple slot design with a small Ford oval logo.
-The GT versions had sculpted rocker panel skirts, “cheese-grater” taillights and a grill-delete up front.
+The GT versions had sculpted rocker panel skirts, “cheese-grater” taillights and a grill-delete upfront.
 The 87 also had an entirely new interior, replacing the 70’s era dash with a then-modern plastic dash with an attached instrument cluster bezel.
-The same design ran from 87 to 93 although in 92, the LX received body-color mouldings and in 91 the fox body Mustang got larger front fender wheel openings to accommodate the new 16″ pony wheels.
+The same design ran from 87 to 93 although, in 92, the LX received body-color moldings and in 91 the fox body Mustang got larger front fender wheel openings to accommodate the new 16″ pony wheels.

 Inspiring a Whole New Generation And The Performance Aftermarket

-Being a favourite by weekend warriors, the fox Mustang became the staple car of the performance industry.
-Which is why, 24 years later, the fox body is still a favourite for racing enthusiasts, even drift and in some cases road course.
+Being a favorite by weekend warriors, the fox Mustang became the staple car of the performance industry.
+This is why, 24 years later, the fox body is still a favorite for racing enthusiasts, even drift and in some cases road course.
 Today, more than ever, you can practically buy anything for your 79-93 Mustang thanks to its popularity and success.

-The Probestang: Our Mustang’s Close Call with Death
+The Probe: Our Mustang’s Close Call with Death

-It wasn’t always a pretty picture, we came very close to losing the Mustang brand when it almost became a front-wheel drive Mazda!
+It wasn’t always a pretty picture, we where close to losing the Mustang brand when it almost became a front-wheel-drive Mazda!
 If you think the Mustang II was bad!?
-Back in 85/86 Ford had some sort of brain damaging stroke and thought it would be a great idea to fix the slumping Mustang sales by replacing it with a FWD chassis jointly developed with Mazda.
+Back in 85/86 Ford had some sort of brain-damaging stroke and thought it would be a great idea to fix the slumping Mustang sales by replacing it with a FWD chassis jointly developed with Mazda.